 How To Get To Papuk Nature Park

-From Zagreb, you’ll follow the E70 highway from the Ivanja-Reka Interchange for about 130 kilometers to the Nova Gradiška exit.
+You’ll follow the E70 highway from Zagreb from the Ivanja-Reka Interchange for about 130 kilometers to the Nova Gradiška exit.
 Then, continue north on route 51 toward Požega, where you’ll turn left onto 4253 toward Velika.

 The village of Velika is the main and most accessible entrance to Papuk Nature Park, located on the south side of the park.
 There are also three entrances on the north side—Voćin, Slatinski Drenovac, and Orahovica.